risingwavelabs/risingwave-docs-legacy/docs/sql/functions-operators/sql-function-sys-info.md

 ## `pg_index_column_has_property()`

 Checks if an index column has a specific property.
 The `index` parameter represents the OID of the index, while the `column` parameter represents the column number (starting from 1) within the index.
-If the property name is not recognized or doesn't apply to the object, or if the OID or column number is invalid, NULL will be returned.
+If the property name is not recognized or doesn't apply to the object, or if the OID or column number is invalid, this function will return NULL.

 ```sql title="Syntax"
 pg_index_column_has_property ( index regclass, column integer, property text ) → boolean